-- A. Private telecommunication or transmission towers are prohibited. - B. On-site commercial satellite dishes greater than five feet in diameter are prohibited.
+Private telecommunication or transmission towers by Special Use.

+On-site commercial satellite dishes greater than five feet in diameter by Special Use

 5.3.13 Track, Vehicle Race

 A vehicle race track is permitted in accordance with the use tables in this Article and Article 6 provided the track is more than 1000 feet from any Residential zoning district or any residential use not on the same parcel.